KNX-IOT/knx-iot.github.io/_pages/knx_ipa.md

 ### What are the advantages of KNX IoT Point API?

+The advantages of KNX IoT Point API is that the new technology is IPV6 ready and is using the latest (newest) IETF technologies in the specifications.
+The stack implementing the KNX IoT Point API therefore is quite small and can run on MCU devices with only 100kb of memory.
+Also due to the usage of the latest IETF technologies in the specification is secure by design.

-The advantages is that the new technology is IPV6 ready.
-So [Thread](https://www.threadgroup.org/) based devices can be made with KNX IoT Point API.
+[Thread](https://www.threadgroup.org/) based devices can be made with KNX IoT Point API.
 Advantages of Thread are:

-- Meshed networking, e.g. covering a large area
+- Meshed networking, e.g. covering a large area.
-- Using the same radio across the world, e.g 1 product that can be used in all regions of the world
+- Using the same radio across the world, e.g 1 product that can be used/sold in all regions of the world.
 - Low power end devices, devices can go to sleep and reattach to the network when waking up.